-About the author (as seen in the book)
+About the author (as seen on Amazon)

-Pages: 312 pages
+Pages: 336 pages

-Genre: Contemporary Romance/ Fiction
+Genre: Women’s Literary Fiction

-Format reading: paperback
+Format reading: Paperback

 Copy provided by: Borrowed

-Blurb (as seen on back cover)
+Blurb (as seen on the back cover)

 Marie’s Book Boutique gives